 Submit the Catering Event Guest Allergy Form and return to Dining Services.
 You can return the form via fax, regular mail, or email (firstname.lastname@example.org).
 Fax number and mail address are provided on the form.
 Please complete these forms at least two weeks prior to the start of your student’s course.

 Contacting Your Student

 The most reliable and convenient way to contact students is via a personal cell phone.
+Alternately, students can make long distance calls from a pay phone at their own expense.
+Pre-paid calling cards are sold at the Brown Bookstore.
 Please note that students spend the majority of their time in class and participating in extracurricular activities – during which cell phone use is prohibited.

 Letters and packages for students should be addressed as follows:

 Providence, RI 02912

 If you have an emergency and need to contact your student immediately, please call the Brown Department of Public Safety at (401) 863-3322.